ishaankejriwal/responsible-ai-content/README.md

 ## Feedback Process

-Feedback Form is available [here](https://github.com/coalition-for-health-ai/responsible-ai-content/issues/new?template=FeedbackForm.yml).
+Feedback Forms (GitHub Issue and Microsoft Form will be available and linked here).

 1. Reviewer submits an Issue via the Feedback Form.
-2. CHAI Program Management team reviews, determines if a change needs to be made to the repository, and defines what the content change is.
+2. CHAI Program Management team and workgroup leads review, determine if a change needs to be made to the repository, and defines what the scope of that change will be.
-3. CHAI assigns who will be the Contributor to submit a Pull Request (PR) with the language as defined in step 3.
+3. Any issue that will result in a change will result in a Pull Request (PR).
-4. CHAI Program Management + non-CHAI organizational Work Group Committer(s) approve the PR; changes are automatically reflected in the latest version of the repository.
+4. CHAI Program Management + non-CHAI Work Group Committer(s) will approve the PR and changes will automatically be reflected in the latest version of the repository.

 ## Editing the Repository

 - Diversity of Committers: CHAI will ensure multiple organizations are committing changes to the CHAI GitHub, not just CHAI internal team.
+At least two individuals, representing separate organizations, will be identified as committers for each use-case workgroup.

 ## Version Control
 - v0.1: Work Group members edit offline and in private repository during v0.1 of use case content development
+- v0.2: CHAI Program Management will send a draft to CHAI Board and CHAI Members for early viewing 5 business days prior to pushing content to the public repository.
--	v0.2: CHAI Program Management then pushes content to public repository for v0.2 of use case content; CHAI Board, CHAI Members, and Public can review content during ~2-4-week Public Feedback Period
+- v0.3: CHAI Program Management then pushes content to public repository for Members and Public to view and continuously contribute to/iterate on.
+Feedback received from release to week 4 post-release will be considered priority feedback prior to updating to v1.0.
 - v1.0: resolve priority feedback and reflect in work product (v1.0)

 For Future versions (post-v1.0)
 -	Major revision: e.g., v2.0: new UI or format, several new features, conceptual changes, content changes, etc.